Glass Painting Techniques - History and Ideas You Can Apply

 From Gothic Cathedrals to Decorative Vases and DIY Projects

 From its 9th century beginnings till today the art of glass painting has come a long way.
-Once reserved for religious object and palaces, glass painting is now accessible to more-less anyone with a desire to learn and access to YouTube videos.
+Once reserved for religious objects and palaces, glass painting is now accessible to more-less anyone with a desire to learn and access to YouTube videos.
 Everything can be decorated, from custom made windows and glass doors to stained glass vases and tableware.
-But only those who learn how to utilize painting, architecture and design and use every characteristic of the medium (from the glass’ transparency and responsiveness to temperature fluctuations, to its constant interplay with light and shadows), can create works of art that not only represent windows to the outside world but also passages into another dimension.
+But only those who learn how to utilize painting, architecture, and design and use every characteristic of the medium (from the glass’ transparency and responsiveness to temperature fluctuations to its constant interplay with light and shadows), can create works of art that not only represent windows to the outside world but also passages into another dimension.

 If we’ve inspired you to do a little glass painting of your own then make sure to read this book that contains all you need to know about the art of painting glass.
 Dazzling full-color photographs instruct and inspire as they present every step of this beautiful craft, from basic outlining to complex special effects.
 Etch, paint, create embossed effects, make mosaics, and more.
 The book contains 25 great ideas for original projects that range from simple to more advanced and include a backgammon set, jewelry box, sun catcher, and Christmas ornaments.